Semiconductor consolidation: Convergence

 Motorola, ST Microelectronics, Philips and Taiwan Semiconductor Manufacturing Co. are collaborating.

 In 2000, Sony Computer Entertainment, Toshiba Corporation, and IBM teamed up to design and manufacture the Cell processor.
 The alliance of the three companies was known as "STI" and over 400 engineers from the three companies worked together in Austin, Texas in a facility specifically built for the project in 2001.
 The processor has since been used in numerous commercial products, including some IBM BladeCenter servers and the Sony PS3 gaming console.

 The outsourced semiconductor assembly and test (OSAT) industry has also seen a considerable amount of consolidation in recent years.
-This is because OSAT companies are looking to differentiate themselves, and consolidation, in a horizontal sense, is one of the best known ways to achieve better differentiation.
+This is because OSAT companies are looking to differentiate themselves, and consolidation, in a horizontal sense, is one of the most effective known ways to achieve better differentiation.